RadNet Sampling and Analyses Schedules

 RadNet sampling and analysis are particularly useful when an event such as an explosion or fire sends significant levels of radionuclides into the air.
 Results of real-time data acquisition and subsequent sample analysis can provide critical information on the identity and concentration of radionuclides in air, precipitation and drinking water.
 Data from RadNet are useful in dose assessments, as health physicists estimate the immediate and long-term environmental and public health effects.

-Learn how RadNet was used during and after Chernobyl, Fukushima and other radiological incidents on the Historical Radiological Event Monitoring page and in the report, Historical Uses of RadNet Data (PDF) (36 pp, 564.16 K, About PDF).
+Learn how RadNet was used during and after Chernobyl and other radiological incidents in the report, Historical Uses of RadNet Data (PDF) (564.16 K).